How To Help Students Be Active Learners

 Posted by Erica Warren on

-Many classrooms nurture passive learning by training students to sit still and receive lessons through lectures and texts.
-They are expected to acquiesce, listen, absorb, and remember the new content.
-Unfortunately, this approach does not serve the needs of all students, and an active learning environment can offer an exciting solution.
+Many classrooms foster passive learning by training students to sit still and receive lessons through lectures and texts.
+Students are expected to listen, absorb, and remember the new content without much interaction.
+Unfortunately, this approach does not meet the needs of all students.
+Active learning offers an exciting solution that can transform the classroom experience.

 What is Active Learning?